 In another case, a medical product was recalled because it could fatally sicken newborns, although the exact cause of the illnesses was not determined.
 We got many calls from parents.
-Fred and attorney Brendan Flaherty hired experts to find the cause.
-One expert, a renown professor, did an in-depth study of these illnesses and how the product could have caused them.
-His research was published in a medical journal, and Fred and Brendan used that research to win millions for our little clients and their parents.
+Fred hired experts to find the cause.
+One expert, a renowned professor, did an in-depth study of these illnesses and how the product could have caused them.
+His research was published in a medical journal, and Fred used that research to win millions for our little clients and their parents.

 A young man consumed food contaminated with a deadly bacteria called Listeria monocytogenes.
 After a few weeks, the bacteria had traveled to his brain and infected the meninges, the lining of the brain and spinal cord.
 This is called meningitis, and this young man almost died.
 He contacted our law firm, and Fred and attorney Eric Hageman flew to meet with him and his family.
 They found out that, before he got sick, he had eaten a product that had been recalled due to possible Listeria contamination.
 They pursued a settlement from the company that made the product and won millions.